 OJJDP's Model Programs Guide (MPG) is an online searchable database of evidence-based juvenile justice and youth prevention, intervention, and reentry programs.
 Captured on MPG are reviews of programs that relate to law enforcement activities and efforts, including youth-focused policing strategies.

-MPG Literature Reviews provide practitioners and policymakers with relevant research and evaluations on more than 50 juvenile justice topics, including community- and problem-oriented policing, gang prevention and protective factors against delinquency.
+MPG Literature Reviews provide practitioners and policymakers with relevant research and evaluations on more than 50 juvenile justice topics, including interactions between youth and law enforcement, community- and problem-oriented policing, gang prevention and protective factors against delinquency.

 Toolkit Supports Law Enforcement Responses to Children Exposed to Violence

 "Enhancing Police Responses to Children Exposed to Violence" is an OJJDP-funded toolkit, developed by the International Association of Chiefs of Police and the Yale Child Study Center.
-The toolkit is designed to equip law enforcement professionals with trauma-informed, developmentally-appropriate tools to effectively respond to children who have been exposed to violence.
+The toolkit is designed to equip law enforcement professionals with trauma-informed, developmentally-appropriate tools to effectively respond to children who have been exposed to violence and childhood trauma.

 Following are examples of topical OJJDP and OJJDP-sponsored publications: